jhamlet/node-infuse/README.md

 };
 ~~~

-Run `infuse my-script.js script.js -d ./my-defines.js -N` (assuming `ENVIRONMENT` is set to "dev") the following would be produced:
+Running `infuse my-script.js script.js -d ./my-defines.js -N` (assuming `ENVIRONMENT` is set to "dev") the following would be produced:

 ~~~js
 // contents of script.js